 Prolactin

 This hormone is also produced by the pituitary gland.
 In addition, the mammary gland, placenta, central nervous system and immune system are involved in its secretion.
-Prolactin stimulates the growth and development of the mammary glands and is involved in the formation of the maternal instinct.
+Prolactin stimulates the growth and development of the mammary glands and is involved in the formation of maternal instinct.
 It is necessary for lactation, increases milk secretion and converts colostrum into milk.

 Features of hormonal drugs